British intelligence believes COVID-19 lab leak theory 'feasible': Report | Science-Environment

 - United Kingdom

-British intelligence agencies now believe it is ''feasible'' that the COVID-19 pandemic began with a coronavirus leak from a Chinese laboratory, a media report said on Sunday, prompting UK's Vaccines Minister Nadhim Zahawi to demand that the WHO must fully investigate the origins of the deadly virus.
+British intelligence agencies now believe it is ''feasible'' that the COVID-19 pandemic began with a coronavirus leak from a Chinese bio laboratory, a media report said here on Sunday, prompting Vaccines Minister Nadhim Zahawi to demand that the WHO must fully investigate the origins of the deadly virus.

 ''There might be pockets of evidence that take us one way, and evidence that takes us another way.
 The Chinese will lie either way.
 I don't think we will ever know,'' said a western intelligence source familiar with UK involvement in the investigation.